 - 67,200 Iraqi refugees have fled to neighbouring Jordan and 142,000 have fled to Turkey.

 Since the beginning of the government-led effort to claim back the city of Mosul in 2016, we have provided support to nearly 12,000 families with the help of our partners.

-These families have received very little help to date.
-We’ve supplied them with kits to repair damaged homes and make them waterproof and secure.
+These families had received very little help before our partner ACTED reached them.
+We supplied them with kits to repair damaged homes and make them waterproof and secure.

 ShelterBox aid in Iraq

-Since 2016, we have provided a range of essential aid items in Iraq.
-We’ve tailored our aid to peoples’ needs as the situation on the ground has changed.
+From 2016 to 2018, we provided a range of essential aid items in Iraq.
+We tailored our aid to peoples’ needs as the situation on the ground changed.